Mairnique/QuantumCarGame/README.md

 ## Instructions
 ### Welcome to Quantum Racer!

-The car you will be driving is a **Quantum Car** that must race to colelct **quantum information** in the quantum world.
+The car you will be driving is a **Quantum Car** that must race to collect **quantum information** in the quantum world.
 Your job: to finish collecting all the information as fast as possible.
 Before you can begin though, you need to understand some of the quantum properties present in this game.

 ### 1. Superposition
 **Superposition** is a property that allows a quantum particle to exist in *two states at once*.
 Randomly throughout the game, your car will be sent into **superposition**.
 Upon doing so, your car will exist in two states simultaneously: one in a stationary state, and one able to continue moving.